History of Estonia

 Riga and Tallinn are known as Hanseatic and medieval cities with narrow lanes in Old Towns.
 Both capitals are rich of historical buildings, significant castles, gorgeous churches, cathedrals and palaces, and both capitals are under UNESCO protection..

-Classic Baltic Tour gives guests unique opportunity to discover and explore the most beautiful and historical places of Baltic countries.
+The Baltic Capitals Tour gives guests unique opportunity to discover and explore the most beautiful and historical places of the Baltic countries.
 Riga and Tallinn are known as Hanseatic and Medieval cities with narrow lanes in Old Towns, while Vilnius more represents Baroque style with gorgeous churches..

 Christmas is great time to embrace the cold, to enjoy traditional celebrations with hot wine, gingerbread in local Christmas markets, to attempt Christmas organ concerts and participate in winter activities in the Baltic states.
 Enjoy Christmas spirit and atmosphere!
 Experience traditions in the Baltic states..

 Enjoy the fun New Year celebration on board of the ferry STOCKHOLM - TALLINN in the Baltic Sea.
 Enjoy rich New Year dinner buffet with the drinks and amazing night show with live music, karaoke, disco, surprises and different games..